prometheus-net/prometheus-net/README.md

 }
 ```

+The status of each health check will be published in the `aspnetcore_healthcheck_status` metric.

 The ASP.NET Core health check integration is delivered in the `prometheus-net.AspNetCore.HealthChecks` NuGet package.

 # Protecting the metrics endpoint from unauthorized access